Profile image

 Rabah was the Oxford Bonavero Institute Fellow and then the Bertha Justice Fellow at Reprieve.
 He worked on terrorism and national security cases, such as the Third Direction litigation at the Investigatory Powers Tribunal.

-Rabah was also Judicial Assistant to Mr Justice Swift, the judge in charge of the Administrative Court, during which he worked on cases in the High Court and in the Court of Appeal.
+Rabah was also Judicial Assistant to Mr Justice Swift when he was the judge in charge of the Administrative Court.
+Rabah worked on judicial review and media cases in the High Court, and appeals in the Court of Appeal.

-Rabah is routinely instructed in high-profile and complex terrorism and homicide trials.
-Rabah is also instructed in significant cases as leading counsel or as sole counsel.
-Ranking him as a leading barrister, the Legal 500’s most recent directory highlighted that “Rabah Kherbane is regularly involved in major cases at the Old Bailey.”
+Rabah is routinely instructed in high-profile and complex terrorism, national security, and murder trials.
+He is instructed in significant cases as leading counsel or as sole counsel.
+Ranking him as a leading barrister, the Legal 500’s most recent directory highlighted “Rabah Kherbane is regularly involved in major cases at the Old Bailey.”

-• R v AH (Old Bailey) – Terrorism trial raising complex issues of law on management of Registered Terrorist Offenders under Pt 4 of the Counter-Terrorism Act 2008.
-Ongoing
+• R v AH (Manchester CC) – Terrorism case raising complex/novel issues of law on management of Registered Terrorist Offenders under Pt 4 of the Counter-Terrorism Act 2008.
+Following interlocutory appeal, “exceptional” community order imposed for previous member of proscribed organisation.

-• R v GN (Old Bailey) – Junior counsel in terrorism trial on dissemination of terrorist publications via Telegram Channel.
+• R v TP (Old Bailey) – Junior counsel in murder trial concerning triple shooting outside of a church.
 Ongoing

-• R v TM (Old Bailey) – Junior counsel in murder trial on joint enterprise shooting with seven defendants.
-Spontaneous shooting.
+• R v MI (Old Bailey) – Junior counsel in murder trial on joint enterprise shooting involving eight defendants.
+Alleged planned execution.
 Ongoing

 • R v MS (Old Bailey) – Murder trial where defendant suffering from dementia alleged to have killed his mother.
 Complex fitness and causation issues.
 Ongoing